How investigators say the killings of two University of South Florida students unfolded

 April 17: Students reported missing

-A ChatGPT search on Abugharbieh’s phone asked “are cars checked at the Hillsborough River state park,” the arrest warrant affidavit in the case says.
+A ChatGPT search on Abugharbieh’s phone asked “are cars checked at the Hillsborough River state park,” the affidavit says.

-The suspect goes to the Howard Frankland Bridge twice between 1 a.m. and 4:30 a.m., according to the affidavit, citing phone and traffic data.
+The suspect goes to the Howard Frankland Bridge – a strip of I-275 spanning Tampa Bay – twice between 1 a.m. and 4:30 a.m., according to the affidavit, citing phone and traffic data.

 Meanwhile, Limon and Bristy are officially reported missing.